Srivasu-U/Compiler/Notes/v6-Notes.md

 type Frame struct {
     fn *object.CompiledFunction
-    ip int // The instruction pointer within this particular frame }
+    ip int // The instruction pointer within this particular frame basePointer // The value of the stack pointer before the execution of a function begins }
 ```
 - With the addition of frames, we have two options